ubilab-escape/integration/README.md

 - ...

 There are some commercially available escape room management systems that can be found online.
 You are encouraged to look into these for inspiration.

+As a secondary task, you should integrate some cameras into the rooms and somehow display the video in your management system.
+We already provide some ESP based mini cameras with case (https://m5stack.com/products/esp-32-camera-psram).

 ## Team 2 - Environment
 The group “Environment + AI” has to work closely with the operator group and your project is more or less three fold.